altona Diagnostics’ approach to the IVDR

 • Future class D products benefit from a transition period which allows the placing of IVDD products on the market until May 26, 2025.

-• What are the differences between IVDD and IVDR?
+What are the differences between IVDD and IVDR?

-• A new risk classification system categorizing the pathogens
+• A new risk classification system categorizing the pathogens (many pathogens are ranked higher, leading to more elaborate requirements applying to the technical documentation)

-• Involvement of notified body becomes mandatory for most products
+• Involvement of notified body becomes mandatory for most products (increased transparency and security for users of the IVDs)

-• New clinical evidence requirements
+• New clinical evidence requirements (improvement of demonstrating the product performance)

 • Enhanced focus on post-market surveillance, vigilance, and the introduction of the EU database on medical devices (EUDAMED) to increase transparency

-• What is the impact of the IVDR on LDTs?
+What is the impact of the IVDR on LDTs?

-Laboratory developed tests (LDTs), which are in-house developed and produced by healthcare institutions, fall under the scope of the IVDR.
-LDTs must fulfill the General Safety and Performance Requirements (GSPRs) of the Annex I of the IVD Regulation by May 26, 2022, and additionally, the marketing and transfer of LDTs to other legal entities will no longer be permitted.
-Thus, laboratories do have to demonstrate compliance with the GSPRs.
-Further requirements (such as QM system, EN ISO 15189 compliance (accreditation of laboratory), provision of information to the competent authority, declaration of the fulfillment of GSPRs, compiling the technical documentation) do not have to be fulfilled before May 26, 2024.
+Laboratory developed tests (LDTs), which are in-house developed and produced by healthcare institutions, fall within the scope of the IVDR.
+LDTs must fulfill the General Safety and Performance Requirements of the Annex I of the IVD Regulation since May 26, 2022, and additionally, the marketing and transfer of LDTs to other legal entities are no longer permitted.
+Thus, laboratories do have to demonstrate compliance with the Annex I. Further requirements (such as QM system, EN ISO 15189 compliance (accreditation of laboratory), provision of information to the competent authority, declaration of the fulfillment of Annex I, compiling the technical documentation) have to be fulfilled starting May 26, 2024.
+In addition, the justification of the use of LDTs (e.g., proof of uniqueness of the LDT) will be mandatory starting May 26, 2028.

 • Reduced workload for laboratories in terms of establishing and maintaining the technical documentation

-• How is the classification of the risk classes under IVDR?
+How is the classification of the risk classes under IVDR?